Roman invasion of Caledonia (208–211): Invasion of Caledonia

 In 208, Severus arrived in Britain with around 40,000 men and marched north to Hadrian's Wall.
 Once at Hadrian's Wall Severus initiated a massive rebuilding project which finally made the whole wall into stone (before the western portion had been mostly turf and timber), and served as a barrier against more attacks.
 After starting the project Severus marched north and occupied all the land between Hadrian's Wall and the Antonine Wall.
 After completing the occupation Severus began another reconstruction project but this time on the Antonine Wall.

 In 209, Severus led his army north into the highlands and roughly marched the same way Agricola had invaded over 100 years before.
 Severus suffered heavy casualties due to the guerrilla tactics used by the Caledonians.
 Because of this Severus began a plan of holding down all the territory he could by the reoccupation of many of Agricola's old forts and devastating all the territory he couldn't.
 This led to many of the tribes attempting to reach a peace agreement with Severus because of fear of extinction through Roman genocide.
 Peace talks failed and it looked as if the war would continue until all the tribes had submitted to Rome or been exterminated.

 In early 210 Severus' son Caracalla led a punitive expedition north of the Antonine wall with the intention of killing everyone he came across and looting and burning everything of value.
 The plan was for Severus to follow his son's army and permanently occupy all of Caledonia.
 In 210, Severus became ill and went to York to rest and recover.
 He kept getting worse until 4 February 211 when he died.
 Caracalla then called off the war against the Caledonians and headed back to Rome to consolidate his power.
+Although forts erected by the Roman army of the Severan campaign were placed near those established by Agricola and were clustered at the mouths of the glens in the Highlands, the Caledonians were again in revolt in 210–211 and these were overrun.

 The Romans never campaigned deep into Caledonia again because they lacked spare forces to continue dealing with attacks as most manpower was redirected to secure other occupied lands.
 They soon withdrew south permanently to Hadrian's Wall.

 Some epigraphical evidence exists for these military campaigns that show an anticipation of victory against northern tribes.
 The inscription is presented to the goddess Victoria Brigantia.